xtimbeau/sourcoise/README.md

 2.  the cache is transferable via *github*.
 It’s in a (hidden) folder, but saved in the project folder and *committed* by github.
-The cache produced on a workstation can therefore be accessed via `pull` on other workstations, without the need to reexecute the code.
+The cache produced on a workstation can therefore be accessed via `pull` on other workstations, without the need to re-execute the code.

 3.  if the source code triggers an error, you can override it: In the case of a package that is not installed, missing data (for example,